eigerco/polkadot-native-storage/doc/testing_guide.md

 ```

 ### Local parachain (collator)
-If you have not done this already, please download and build the polkadot-native-storage parachain repository:
+If you have not done this already, download and build the polkadot-native-storage parachain repository:
 ```bash
 git clone https://github.com/eigerco/polkadot-native-storage polka-storage
 ```